JaxCavalera/SharedStoreReactApps/README.md

 ## Application Structure
 ![Application Structure Diagram](ReadmeAssets/ApplicationStructure.png)

-Each application will pass in the MobX Store via Context from the **High Order Component**.
+The MobX global store should be accessible from within the HOC and View Components.
+The approach to achieve this result will be to introduce the MobX Observable store at a level available throughout the entire Third Party Site i.e <body> or similar.

->Only passing parts from the MobX Store used by an application may not provide any major benefits to performance due to how MobX works.
+There should be no performance cost making the entire MobX store available like this due to how MobX works (will need testing).

->Taking this approach will only result in more rigid applications that require additional refactoring to maintain the State Re-Shaping process
+>The alterative; passing sections of the full store into relevant components will result in more rigid applications that require additional refactoring to maintain the State Re-Shaping process.

 [Back to the Top](#contents)